Mechanistic Independence: A Principle for Identifiable Disentangled Representations: Introduction

-A complementary strategy constrains the \emph{mechanism} that maps latents to observations \citep{taleb1999source,horan2021unsupervised,ima,moran2021identifiable,buchholz2022function, ghosh2023independent, zheng2023generalizing}.
+A complementary strategy constrains the \emph{mechanism} that maps latents to observations, such as post-nonlinear mixtures \citep{taleb1999source, jutten2004advances, zhang2012identifiability, lyu2021identifiability}, near-linear mixtures \citep{zhang2008minimal}, local isometries \citep{horan2021unsupervised}, piecewise-affine mixtures \citep{kivva2022identifiability}, sparsity \citep{moran2021identifiable, zheng2022identifiability, zheng2023generalizing}, additive structures \citep{lachapelle2023additive}, conformal maps and orthogonal coordinate transformations \citep{ima, buchholz2022function, ghosh2023independent}, and Jacobian-based constraints \citep{brady2023provably, brady2024interaction, nguyen2025diverse}.
 Independent Mechanism Analysis (IMA)~\citep{ima} proposes to address nonlinear ICA by restricting the mixing function so that its Jacobian has orthogonal columns.
 This couples statistical independence of the latents with a mechanistic constraint on the generator.
 In contrast, we pursue \emph{mechanistic independence} as a stand-alone organizing principle: factors are defined by \emph{how they act} on observations (through the generator), not by how they are distributed.
 This shift yields identifiability statements that are invariant to reweightings of the latent density and allows the true factors to be misaligned with any statistically independent subspaces.

 This work presents a family of mechanistic independence criteria -- spanning support-based separation, sparsity gaps in first-order action, and higher-order (cross-derivative) constraints.
 Similar to ISA that shows identifiability with respect to a minimal decomposition into independent subspaces, each criterion comes with a corresponding notion of \emph{irreducibility} that rules out spurious internal splits of a factor and yields an identifiability theorem.
-Our framework covers multi-dimensional factors, partial disentanglement, and non-invertible generators.
+Our framework covers multi-dimensional factors and partial disentanglement.

 Our framework generalizes and unifies recent identifiability results based on mechanistic constraints: object-centric disentanglement via disjoint supports~\citep{brady2023provably}, interaction asymmetry~\citep{brady2024interaction}, and additive decoders~\citep{lachapelle2023additive}, and it partially subsumes sparsity-based nonlinear ICA results~\citep{zheng2022identifiability, zheng2023generalizing} (the parts that do not require statistical independence).
 Moreover, defining independent mechanisms by Jacobian-orthogonality as in IMA \citep{ima} appears in our taxonomy as one instance within a broader class of mechanistic constraints.
 Unlike approaches that rely primarily on distributional assumptions (e.g., temporal structure or auxiliary variables), our results hinge on properties of the generator and therefore remain valid under broad latent densities.
 The main contributions of this work are as follows.